etKing666/self_driving_car/README.md

 4. Place an obstacle
 5. Put a traffic sign
 6. Instantiate a car
-7. Add, delete and change user
+7. Add, delete or change user

 ## Development Methodology

 ### Design and UML Models

-Please check out the project design document from here: https://github.com/etKing666/eportfolio/blob/main/files/System%20Design%20v1.0.pdf
+Project design document can be accessed from [here](https://github.com/etKing666/eportfolio/blob/main/files/System%20Design%20v1.0.pdf).

 ### Data Structures

-As pointed out in the project design document, the main data structures used in the project are lists, dictionaries, sets and stacks.
+As pointed out in the project design document, the main data structures used in the project are lists, dictionaries, queues, sets and stacks.

 ### External Modules